Hoder-zyf/Hoder-zyf.github.io/_pages/about.md

 **(2) Financial (Multimodal) Large Language Models:** I am collaborating with [Prof. Benyou Wang](https://wabyking.github.io/old.html) and [The Fin AI](https://sites.google.com/view/the-fin-ai/home?authuser=0) to advance research in this area. 🤖

-**(3) RAG:** I am exploring the application of Retrieval-Augmented Generation (RAG) in the financial sector, such as integrating RAG with Latent Dirichlet Allocation (LDA) to enhance interpretability.

 <div style="font-size: medium; text-align: center; font-family: 'Arial', sans-serif; color: orange">You can find more about me here:<a href="https://hoder-zyf.github.io/assets/pdf/en-cv-zyf.pdf" style="color: orange"> English Resume</a></div>